Inphinitii/Grimoire-Capstone/README.md

 Grimoire
 =================

-Grimoire is a game currently in development by Tyler Remazki and Greg Vincze as their capstone for their final year at Humber College under the Game Programming program.
+Grimoire is a game currently in development by Tyler Remazki as the capstone for his final year at Humber College under the Game Programming program.

 ##Description